micagonzdark/ComputationalSocialSciences/README.md

   - jupyterlab

 Data
-- Datasets are included in the data/ folder.
+- Datasets are included in the data folder of each session.